ttddyy/datasource-assert/README.md

-# datasource-test-proxy
+# datasource-assertions

-Testing support for datasource-proxy
+Assertions for `DataSource` using datasource-proxy.
+Also, includes custom assertions for `assertThat` in AssertJ and Hamcrest.